 Making A Vegan Crisp

-This crisp is naturally vegan as it uses coconut oil in place of honey.
+This crisp uses coconut oil in place of butter for a vegan alternative.
+For strict vegans who avoid honey, replace the honey with 1/3 cup of maple syrup.
 Serve it with some vegan ice cream or vegan yogurt in place of regular ice cream or yogurt.

 Alternatives to Coconut Flakes